Code-Institute-Submissions/Rachelz85-galactic-readers/README.md

 | Tablet Viewport | Site layout should adjust to fit tablet screens without horizontal scrolling | Resized browser to tablet size | Layout adjusted properly, no horizontal scrolling required | Pass |
 | Desktop Viewport | Site should fully utilize desktop space, enhancing readability and functionality | Viewed on a desktop monitor | Site utilized desktop space effectively, enhancing user experience | Pass |

+### Bugs and Issues
+During testing, no significant bugs or issues were encountered that impeded the functionality or usability of the website.
+However, minor adjustments were made to optimize the layout and styling for improved user experience across different devices.

 ## Deployment